jeffer-thebandit/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-This is more double linked lists c programming language
+This is c programme about doublely linked lists in c programming language